Understanding Everything About CompuServe - Techduffer

 Thousands of people visited CompuServe’s dozens of moderated forums in the early 1990s; these were the ancestors of the World Wide Web’s discussion sites.
 (Just like the Web, a lot of forums were run by independent producers who hired moderators, often known as sysops, and handled the forum’s administration.)
 Numerous of these involved customer support provided by computer hardware and software firms.
 As a result, the target audience grew from being mostly corporate users to include technical “geek” people, some of whom had previously used the online Bix service from Byte Magazine.

-Special clubs and forums existed, although many of them (as well as “some premium data bases”) charged “$7.50 each time you enter a search request.”[c]
+Special clubs and forums existed, although many of them (as well as “some premium databases”) charged “$7.50 each time you enter a search request.”[c]

 The first documented WYSIWYG forum posts and email content were hosted by CompuServe in 1992.
-Using NavCIS, a third-party program developed by Dvorak Development, fonts, colors, and emoticons were encoded into 7-bit text-based communications that ran on DOS, Windows 3.1, and eventually Windows 95.
-Similar to offline readers used with bulletin board systems, NavCIS provided offline work tools that allowed users connect to the website and exchange new mail and forum content in a largely automatic manner.
+Using NavCIS, a third-party program developed by Dvorak Development, fonts, colours, and emoticons were encoded into 7-bit text-based communications that ran on DOS, Windows 3.1, and eventually Windows 95.
+Similar to offline readers used with bulletin board systems, NavCIS provided offline work tools that allowed users to connect to the website and exchange new mail and forum content in a largely automatic manner.

 CompuServe’s Acquisition: